 |Blue Buffalo Hairball Cat Food||

 1. Smalls Fresh Cat Food – Best Overall

 |Food type:||Fresh, wet|

 |Crude protein percent:||15% min|

 Any cat can benefit from the carefully crafted recipes Smalls Cat Food has to offer, especially if your feline friend suffers from hairballs.
-These recipes are crafted to meet the nutritional needs felines based on your individual cat – making Smalls Cat Food some of the best around for overall health and hairball control.
+These recipes are crafted to meet the nutritional needs of felines based on your individual cat, making Smalls Cat Food some of the best around for overall health and hairball control.
 To get a handle on hairballs, you want a food that contains real meat, high fiber content, and high levels of protein.
 Smalls delivers on all these fronts with their human grade cat food.
-You can choose either a pate or ground textured food for each of their flavors – ranging from chicken, turkey, beef, and fish options.
+You can choose either a pate or ground textured food for each of their flavors, ranging from chicken, turkey, beef, and fish options.